Yleisradio/github-action-trello-integration/README.md

 Required env variables include:

+- `GITHUB_TOKEN` Github secret.
+This is necessary so the action can put a link to Trello Card to the pull request (as a comment).
 - `TRELLO_API_KEY` Trello API key.
 Use it via Github repository or organisation secrets.
 Do not store in your repository code.
 - `TRELLO_API_TOKEN` Trello API token.
 Use it via Github repository or organisation secrets.
 Do not store in your repository code.
 - `TRELLO_BOARD_ID` The id of your Trello board.